devalc/Pi-VAT/README.md

 ## How to prepare WEPPcloud outputs for Pi-VAT?

 We have an approach on WEPPcloud to do this but we working on its seamless integration with Pi-VAT.
-In the mean time if you would like to create such files and evaluate in Pi-VAT please reach out to us and we can help you create them.
+In the meantime, if you would like to create such files and evaluate them in Pi-VAT please reach out to us and we can help you create them.

 ## How to prepare SWAT outputs for Pi-VAT?

-If you want to know how to create files from SWAT outputs that are compatible with this tool please click on the link below to navigate to well commented example R scripts that can be repurpose for synthesizing your runs:
+If you want to know how to create files from SWAT outputs that are compatible with this tool please click on the link below to navigate to well-commented example R scripts that can be repurpose for synthesizing your runs: